johnbartholomew/libnfa/README.txt

 ### todo

-* Write API reference
-* Clean up interface for capture indices somehow (track max index?)
 * Support case-insensitive range matches
 * Merge alternated range / character matches into a single range match

+* Write API reference
+* Write a test harness and test suite

 * Do a code review / cleanup pass
+* Clean up interface for capture indices somehow (track max index?)
 * Determine a safe but not too loose upper bound on memory use for captures

-* Write a test harness and test suite
-* Add support for cloning a machine / saving and restoring machine state
+* Add support for cloning a machine, or saving and restoring machine state
 * Add error checking to `nfa_print_machine`.

 ### done